fatimaahmed14/Planet-Information-Page/README.md

 - Add media queries for planet page + ALL fact pages
 - Change position of planet names on planets page
+- Add a quiz section for each planet || one large quiz for all planets ^ UI for this needs to be sketched up + placement for quiz button